Clinthon007/Covid19_Project/README.md

 ### Tools Used

-- EXCEL : was used to sort both data files since they were both contained in one bigger file.
+- **EXCEL** : was used to sort both data files since they were both contained in one bigger file.
 Therefore, excel was used to split these files to be individual files inorder to work on.

-- MS SQL : was used to query the data inorder to get the appropriate information needed.
+- **MS SQL** : was used to query the table inorder to get the appropriate information needed.

-- TABLEAU Public: was used for final visualizations of the problem statements as concerned to me.
+- **TABLEAU Public**: was used for final visualizations of the problem statements as concerned to me.

 ### Data Cleaning/Preparation
  The following tasks were carried out;